klaidliadon/umbrella-content/en/glossary/s_wiping.md

 ---
 # Wiping

-The process of deleting information securely and permanently
+The process of deleting information securely and permanently.